Updated May 24, 2018

 It means we’ll use proper security on mobile devices, so that if they are lost or stolen, there is a miniscule chance that somebody can crack the security and break in to the device and be able to access your data.

 Don’t get me wrong – there are numerous bad actors out there, who don’t properly secure personal data, or who do immoral at best, and illegal at worst, things with personal data.
-The malicious people should be put out of business, period.
+The malicious people should be put out of business and prosecuted, end of story.

-The people who make mistakes and immediately fess up and try to help fix it?
-Well, we all make mistakes, so although I’m not happy when my data is compromised by Equifax like so many others … I understand that that’s the real world.
+And the people who make reasonable mistakes and immediately fess up and try to help fix it?
+Well, we all make mistakes, so although I’m not happy when my data is compromised by some company … I understand that that’s the real world.

 But anyway, the EU has decided to reach far beyond what is necessary for protection of their citizens, and far beyond what’s necessary to allow them to punish the bad guys.
 Can you tell I’m not a fan of Big Government?